cybeq/VuelCalendar/README.md

 # Features and updates
+### 18.03.2024 | 15:41
+1. From now on, you can set events spanning over multiple days.
+The issue with random errors in 'endDateCorrection' for onEventDropped has also been resolved.
+Wow :)

 ### 16.03.2024 | 19:40
 1. Function onDayDoubleClicked(similiar to onDayClicked) has been included
 ### 16.03.2024 | 19:10